crwbit/steam-dlc-enhancer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create a report to help us improve the enhancer.
-title: ''
+title: "[BUG] Brief description of the issue"
-labels: ''
+labels: bug
 assignees: ''

 ---

-**Describe the bug**
+**Observed Behavior**
-A clear and concise description of what the bug is.
+A clear and concise description of what the error is.

-**To Reproduce**
-Steps to reproduce the behavior:
+**Reproduction Steps**
-1. Go to '...'
+1. Navigate to Steam App URL: [e.g., https://store.steampowered.com/app/281990/Stellaris/]
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+2. Interact with the Dashboard: [e.g., Set filter to 'Unowned']
+3. Observe Error: [e.g., Row X remains visible despite being owned]

+**Technical Environment**
+- Browser: [e.g. Chrome, Edge]
+- Extension Version: v2.0
+- Language/Region: [e.g. USD / United States]

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, attach screenshots to help explain the UI failure.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
+**Additional Context**
 Add any other context about the problem here.